U.S. Senate passes North America trade deal, Canada still to approve

 Republican Senator Joni Ernst told Fox Business Network that she expected Trump to hold a signing ceremony next week.

-The bill was opposed by eight Democrats — including Senate Minority Leader Chuck Schumer — Republican Senator Pat Toomey of Pennsylvania and presidential candidate Senator Bernie Sanders, an Independent.
-Senator Jim Inhofe, a Republican from Oklahoma, did not vote.

-Additional reporting by Lisa Lambert and Heather Timmons; Writing by Andrea Shalal and David Lawder; Editing by Alistair Bell and Rosalba O'Brien
+Additional reporting by Lisa Lambert and Heather Timmons; Writing by Andrea Shalal and David Lawder; Editing by Alistair Bell, Rosalba O'Brien and Cynthia Osterman